macsmac/telega/readme.md

 # Documentation

-Documentation is avalible on [wiki](https://github.com/RedFoxCode/telega/wiki)
+Documentation is avaliable on [wiki](https://github.com/RedFoxCode/telega/wiki)

 # Other